JeffreyXiang/MSRA-Intern-s-Toolkit/README.md

 * Install Azure CLI with version higher than 2.32.
 Latest: [Install the Azure CLI | Microsoft Learn](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 * * You can check your Azure CLI version with: `az version --output table`.
 * Install the Azure CLI ssh extension: `az extension add --name ssh`.
+* Make sure AzCopy is installed.
+Learn how to install it from [Copy or move data to Azure Storage by using AzCopy v10 | Microsoft Learn](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).
 * Only for Windows machine, to use GCR tunnels, make sure Powershell and OpenSSH is installed.
 Learn how to install them from [Installing PowerShell on Windows | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) and [Get started with OpenSSH for Windows | Microsoft Learn](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).

 ## Usage